 The International VELUX Award is a competition for students of architecture, which runs every second year.
 In 2024 the competition celebrates the 11th edition!

-Students of architecture from around the world are invited to register their participation and join the community of more than 5000 students who have participated so far.
+Students of architecture from around the world are invited to register their participation and join the community of more than 6,500 student teams who have participated so far.

 Register now with your name and email, and then gather your team, connect with your teacher and start working on your daylight projects.
-The submission period opens 15 April 2022.
+The registration period is open now.